bkglass/hello-world/README.md

 # hello-world
-My first repository on git hub to figure things out
+My first repository on github to figure things out

+I'm just following GitHub tutorial for set-up.
+Plan on using as I learn Python